mibexsoftware/sonar-bitbucket-plugin/README.md

 the plug-in from working correctly; see https://jira.sonarsource.com/browse/SONAR-6398; please use 5.1.2 instead)
 - A Bitbucket account
 - Maven 3.x + JDK 1.7 (to manually build it)

+### Important facts
+- This plug-in only supports Git repositories.
+- It can only be run in SonarQube's "preview/issues" mode.
+You cannot use it with "publish" (persistent) mode!

 ### Installation